These books are located in the fiction area of the children’s department. They are shelved by the author’s last name.

 2008 Nutmeg Award nominee

-Eleven-year-old Sam and his new friends Ben and Zara set off for the Arctic to try and rescue the siblings' great-uncle and five other professors from the mad scientist holding them prisoner. (also: Flight of the Silver Turtle)
+Eleven-year-old Sam and his friends set off for the Arctic to try and rescue seven professors who are imprisoned by a mad scientist. (also: Flight of the Silver Turtle)

 George: Julie of the Wolves 1972 170p.